broadinstitute/gnomad-blog/content/posts/2022-01-the-addition-of-short-tandem-repeat-calls-to-gnomad.md

 * A specialized approach for calling loci such as *RFC1* where the pathogenic motif(s) differ from the motif in the reference genome
 * Downloadable data table containing all results displayed in the browser, as well as additional results such as genotypes generated using off-target regions [**TODO link**]

 These resources can be used as a comparison set for STR calls in rare disease cohorts, allowing users to see whether particular genotypes are common or rare.
-Additionally, we hope the provided variant catalogs and reference information will allow more researchers to genotype these loci in their own cohorts.
-Finally, the plots, read visualizations, and data file are designed to enable exploration of interesting questions related to disease-associated STR loci.
+Additionally, we hope the provided variant catalogs and reference information will enable more researchers to genotype these loci in their own cohorts.
+Finally, the plots, read visualizations, and data file are designed to enable exploration of  questions related to disease-associated STR loci.

 ### Background